 Tripp McLeod, Managing Director at CBIZ CMF, talked about a recent example where an organization was not recognizing revenue according to GAAP.
 The way that the company had misinterpreted the revenue recognition guidance resulted in their showing inaccurate revenue figures to potential investors.
 When the investor performed a Quality of Earnings review and this was discovered the mistake halted the process.
 Even the most basic mistake in numbers can cause a delay in the process.
 It is essential that your numbers are reliable and that you are using a best-in-class financial software and fractional resources to report on the health of your startup.

-Fractional resources to help ensure your numbers are reliable and accurate might cost you money, however to an investor, having a professional perform finance and accounting and/or legal consultations, puts you in a much better light and some of the costs can be taken out of adjusted EBITA because they are transaction related.
+Fractional resources to help ensure your SaaS accounting is reliable and accurate might cost you money, however to an investor, having a professional perform finance and accounting and/or legal consultations, puts you in a much better light and some of the costs can be taken out of adjusted EBITDA because they are transaction related.

 Are you ready for a graceful exit?